joeyfoo/joeyfoo.github.io/about.md

 Hello!
 I'm Joey, and I'm a software developer, a photographer, and a public transport enthusiast.

-You may know me from some of the things I've done:
+You may know me from some of the things I do:

 * I'm a moderator on [the official Rainbow Six Discord server](https://discord.gg/rainbow6).
 * I'm a tech for the [Nerd<sup>3</sup> Fanservers](http://n3fs.co.uk/).